 Uridine is an excellent choice in a nootropic supplement, but there are easier and cheaper ways to get it in your stack.
 Before we get to that, let’s first see what it does.

-In addition to enhancing memory and learning, Uridine also plays a major role in the synthesis of acetylcholine and dopamine, production of RNA, and neural density.
+In addition to enhancing memory and learning, Uridine also plays a significant role in synthesizing acetylcholine and dopamine, the production of RNA, and neural density.
 It will often be found stacked alongside a choline source — like Alpha-GPC.

-With that being said, there’s one choline source in particular that actually provides the body with Uridine — Citicoline.
+That said, there’s one choline source in particular that provides the body with Uridine — Citicoline.
 This allows you to bypass needing both Alpha-GPC and Uridine.
 A high dosage of Citicoline would be a much better decision here.

 Recommended Dosage: 75-100mg daily